mesosphere/dcos-docs-site/pages/1.11/deploying-jobs/job-groups/index.md

 navigationTitle:  Granting Access to Jobs
 title: Granting Access to Jobs
 menuWeight: 200
-excerpt: How to grant access to jobs using the CLI or the web interface
+excerpt: Granting access to jobs using the CLI or the web interface

 enterprise: true
 ---